oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         :header-rows: 1
         :class: wy-table-responsive
         :align: center
-        :widths: 10 7 30
+        :widths: 10 10 30
-        :summary: The first column displays the name of the property.
-The second column displays the data type of the property.
-The third column displays the description of the property.
+        :summary: The first column displays the parameter.
+The second column displays the data type of the parameter.
+The third column displays the description of the parameter.

         * - Property
           - Data Type